yl2811-cmd/Showheel/wwwroot/story-engl.md

 The total takeoff weight is approximately 40-50 tons, with a payload of 20-30 tons and a pure cargo capacity of 12-18 tons.
 The design blends Federation engineering rationality (streamlined body, Nacelle layout) with Archeon's local practical aesthetics (exposed riveting, patched skin, and traces of hand-assembly).
 The large adjustable sail structure at the stern serves as both a stabilizing surface and a cruising sail, saving 30-40% of fuel when downwind.

 A single Class V vessel can change the fate of a settlement—a single shipment can provide Riverbend with three months' worth of filters and spare parts.
-There are probably only a handful of Class V vessels in operation throughout Archeon.
+There are probably only a handful of Class V vessels operating in the entire Archeon.

 ---